THE NORTHUMBRIAN PIPES WORKSHOPS

 And here we are playing a tune at one of the workshops – Because he was a Bonny Lad.

 Here’s a selection of pictures of this year’s wonderful workshoppers coaxing notes, scales and tunes from the practice pipes.
 Well done all!
 See you next year!

 THE 2018 WORKSHOPS

 We’re enjoying the 2018 workshops.
 As in previous years, we had practice pipes for those who wanted to try their hand.
-First pics below!
-Thanks for coming!
-More on Sunday at 11.30!
+Here are the pics!